Frost Death Knight DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Killing Machine, never actively generating one

-if you are already at the max charges (1 by default, 2 with
+if you are already at 2 charges.

 Rime Procs